ISCPIF/python-gargantext/unittests/README.md

  + for instance in gargantext you would need to run this in psql as postgres:
    `# ALTER USER gargantua CREATEDB;`

+A "principe de précaution" could be to allow gargantua the CREATEDB rights on the **dev** machines (to be able to run tests) and not give it on the **prod** machines (no testing but more protection just in case).

 Usage
 ------
-From the django container directory to runs all tests type:

 ```
-./manage.py test unittests/ -v 2
+./manage.py test unittests/ -v 2            # in django root container directory

 # or for a single module
 ./manage.py test unittests.tests_010_basic  -v 2